ShieldSword/ShieldSword/README.md

 How to automate your compliance challenges.
 Whether GRC has to be boring.
 Building secure infrastructure.
 Learning to code as a GRC professional.
 The intersection of policy and engineering.
 Why compliance automation is basically sci-fi becoming real.

 Hit me up if any of this resonates.
-Whether you're curious about compliance, learning to code, or building something at this intersection—I'm here for it.
+Whether you're curious about compliance, learning to code, or building something at this intersection and I'm here for it.

 ---